 Business Grants are perfect way to access funds as Entrepreneurs and Business Owners to boost your startups.
-These Business grants for African entrepreneurs who are business owners, startups provide you with some amount of money to take your entreprise to another phase or growth level.
+These Business Grants for African Entrepreneurs who are business owners, startups provide you with some amount of money to take your enterprise to another phase or growth level.

-These Business grants for African Entrepreneurs are offered to individuals, firms/company, business or corporations to enable them cover scale up or develop their business, pay workers salaries, and run ads.
+The Business grants and funding opportunities for African Entrepreneurs listed here are offered to individuals, firms/company, business or corporations to enable them cover scale up or develop their business, pay workers salaries, and run ads.

 You can get business grants including SME grants as African entrepreneurs to promote your business without paying back, unlike loan that you do have to pay and possible pay with interest.